open-vela/external_protobuf/python/README.md

   or:

-    $ (cd .. && make install)
     $ python setup.py install --cpp_implementation

    This step may require superuser privileges.
-   NOTE: To use C++ implementation, you need to export an environment variable before running your program.
+   NOTE: To use C++ implementation, you need to install C++ protobuf runtime library of the same version and export the environment variable before this step.
 See the "C++ Implementation" section below for more details.

 Usage
 =====